Owen3H/twittxr/README.md

 [![Discord](https://img.shields.io/discord/1215213004824645674?logo=discord&logoColor=white&color=blue)](https://discord.gg/64Vq7cpdGV)

 ## Overview
+As you may know, Twitter/X ended free access to its API, making [IFTTT](https://ifttt.com) and other services obsolete for many users.
-The [Syndication API](https://syndication.twitter.com/srv/timeline-profile/screen-name/elonmusk) is what is used by embedded widgets and its ease-of-use brings some notable limitations.
+Instead, this wrapper aims to use the public facing [Syndication API](https://syndication.twitter.com/srv/timeline-profile/screen-name/elonmusk) which is used by embedded widgets, though there are some notable limitations by using it as an "alternative".

-<br> **Twittxr** is best suited for setting up a user feed or getting a single tweet, it will not replace a fully fledged scraper/client.
+**Twittxr** is best suited for setting up a user feed or getting a single tweet, it will not replace a fully fledged scraper/client.

-As you may know, Twitter/X ended free access to its API, making [IFTTT](https://ifttt.com) and other services obsolete for many users.\
-This library was specifically made to combat this, so I could continue to send new Tweets to a discord channel :)

 #### ✅ Features
 - Can include retweets and/or replies by the user.